chef-boneyard/chef-rfc/new/cookbook-abandonment.md

 # Cookbook Abandonment On Supermarket

-The Chef community needs a process around handling when cookbooks on Supermarket are abandoned.
-This occurs when a cookbook owner does not respond to requests to adopt the cookbook, and the cookbook has not been updated in some time.
+The Chef community needs a process for handling cookbooks on Supermarket that have become abandoned.
+This occurs when a cookbook owner does not respond to requests to adopt the cookbook or the cookbook has not been updated in some time and has untriaged pull requests/issues/etc (other criteria to be decided by the Chef Community).

 ## Motivation